Back

 If you are in this situation, you should seek specialist advice before taking any steps to ensure that the agreements are terminated correctly and that the matter is dealt with sensitively to try to preserve relationships where possible.

-The property owner or landlord can bring a claim for possession once they have served a valid notice.
+The property owner or landlord can bring a claim for possession once they have served a valid notice and that notice has expired.
 It is important that the correct notice is served based on the type of agreement with the tenant or occupier.

 Once the correct notice has been served but the tenant or occupier has not left the property despite it having expired, a claim can be issued by submitting the correct claim paperwork to the court and paying the court fee.

 Serving the correct notice and issuing possession proceedings can be a complicated process and can easily be done incorrectly.
 If you issue a claim based on an invalid notice, the claim will almost certainly fail, and you will have to start the process over again.
-For this reason, you should seek advice and assistance.
+In this event, there may be an adverse cost risk.
+For this reason, you should seek advice and assistance with this process.

-If you need to recover possession of a property from your tenant or occupier, please don’t hesitate to contact our highly rated team.
+If you are a landlord in Gloucestershire or your residential property is based in Gloucestershire, and you need to recover possession of a residential property from your tenant or occupier, please don’t hesitate to contact our highly rated team of tenant eviction solicitors.

 Contact us